 What Is an Agency Client Relationship?

-When we talk about an agency client relationship, we refer to the agreement between a company (the client) and the agency providing content marketing, social media, and PR (the agency).
-Most agencies will have the client sign a services agreement that details the scope of their mutual agreement and the payment terms.
+An agency client relationship is the agreement between a business or brand (the client) and a marketing company (the agency).
+Most agencies will have the client sign a contract that details the scope of their mutual agreement and the payment terms.
+The scope of this contract often will include services such as content marketing, social media management, advertising and PR.
 However, that’s just a small part of it.

 The agency client relationship then becomes the dynamic between the two parties.
 It’s about how an agency and a client communicate, pull together, overcome challenges, and achieve results.
 Whether the agency and client are happy is also important.

-The agency client relationship matters to both the agency and the client.
+The agency client relationship matters to both the agency and the client, and is the key to a successful business partnership.

 Traits of a good agency client relationship